-The OIG concluded the FMC is compliant for FY 2023.
+The OIG concluded the FMC is compliant for FY 2024.
 Specifically, the FMC is compliant with requirements 1a, 1b, 2a, and 2b.
 Requirements 3 through 6 are not applicable to the agency.
-The OIG is required to report these results to the Commission; the Senate Committee on Homeland Security and Governmental Affairs; the Senate Committee on Appropriations; the House of Representatives Committee on Oversight and Accountability; the House Committee on Appropriations; the Comptroller General; and OMB.
+This report has been issued in accordance with the Council of the Inspectors General on Integrity and Efficiency (CIGIE) Quality Standards for Federal Offices of Inspector General (Silver Book).
+The work performed adheres to the professional standards of independence, due professional care, and quality assurance, and follows procedures to ensure the accuracy of the information presented.
+The OIG is required to report these results to the Commission; the Senate Committee on Homeland Security and Governmental Affairs; the Senate Committee on Appropriations; the House of Representatives Committee on Oversight and Government Reform; the House Committee on Appropriations; the Comptroller General; and OMB.
+This letter has been transmitted electronically to the relevant Congressional committees as required by law.
+A full list of recipients is provided in Appendix A - Distribution List.

-If you have any questions or comments, please contact Parker Skaats (pskaats@fmc.gov) or myself (jhatfield@fmc.gov), or call (202) 523-5863.
+If you have any questions or comments, please contact Seth Conner (sconner@fmc.gov) or myself (jhatfield@fmc.gov), or call (202) 523-5863.
 Thank you.